Aimuhire/lamegram/README.md

 The name of the project was picked from a handful of lame abstract project names.
 It was solely picked because it met the one requirement of being the lamest.

 #### ooh...
 The NodeJs Express server
 Ignore the file.
-It was used initially for development just to respond or 404 with the index.html page.
+It was used initially for development just to respond all 404 with the index.html page.
-This Github depployment is now using @rafgraph SPA on Github Pages fix.
+This Github deployment is now using [@rafgraph](https://github.com/rafgraph/spa-github-pages) SPA on Github Pages fix.